-The ACCRA Cost of Living Index 1st Quarter 2015 lists Columbia as having a composite cost of living that is 95.2% of the national average.
-In the Columbia Metro area, the average rental is $1152 per month.
-The average price of a home is $139,000.
+The ACCRA Cost of Living Index 3rd Quarter 2016 lists Columbia as having a composite cost of living that is 96.4% of the national average (100%).
+The average apartment in the region rents for $953 and the average home (new and existing) sells for $187,900.
 (FYI: check out over 100 new home communities at ColumbiaSCBestNewHomes.com) That makes the Columbia area particularly desirable to retirees... in fact, Forbes named Columbia as a top 25 retirement destination in 2012!

 ... it's sunny... it's hot...best of all - it's not cold!
 The average high in July is 92 degrees (our warmest month) and the average high in January is 55 degrees (our coldest month).
 We bask in lovely sunshine 226 days a year and we only get an eensy-teensy bit of snow, and not every year... we average 2' each year.
 Our weather is awesome!